markcty/CyberSnake2077/README.md

 - +8 if next move is food
 - +10 if next move can kill another snake

+### How is the save game implemented?

+The game is saved in json.
+The data need to be saved is stored in an object and parsed into Json.
+Json is written or read into/ from the file through a c++ backend `SaveGame`.

 ## Component implementation details

 ### main